NNSatyaKarthik/DeBruijnGraph/README.md

 ## Addition of Dynamic Edges to Debruijn graph

+You can use the editor on GitHub to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run Jekyll to rebuild the pages in your site, from the content in your Markdown files.

+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

 De Bruijn Graphs are succinct data structures, in Bio Informatics, are used for assembly of genome sequences obtained from a Next Generation Sequence (NGS) library.
 These De Bruijn graphs must be implemented using data structures that are space and time efficient.
 Djamal Bellazzougui laid out an approach to implement